rafaelsoares1984/customer/README.md

         Apache Tomcat was used as being the standard for the spring boot
    - **H2 Database**

-        Has no instructions sice on database usage were provided, we chose to use H2 Database, not only for being portable, but also for not requiring installation
+        As no instructions on database usage were provided, we chose to use H2 Database, not only for being portable, but also for not requiring installation
-   - **GitHUB**
+   - **Git**

-        Easier to use, I'm already used to it
+        Easier to use, very user-friendly

 # Application infrastructure

    - **Customer**

-        Customer is very easy to a build package, test and run, enough install Java version 8, Apache Tomcat more recent version, Maven, Git
+        It is very  easy to a build package, test and run it, just by installing Java version 8, Apache Tomcat(the most recent version), Maven and Git

         - Run